CasteSoftworks/java-chat/README.md

 ```

 ##### Client contains these features:
+Original version:
 - `:clients` - prints list of connected clients
 - `@nickname` - send private message only to tagged user
+- `:quit` - disconnects the client
+This fork:
+- a working `changepassword` - changes teh client's password